nikhitkumar00/S7-Compiler-Lab/Lexical Analyzer using C/readme.md

-# Lexical Analyzer for C Code
+# Lexical Analyzer using C Code

 ## Overview
 This C program appears to be a simple lexical analyzer that reads a C source file ("input.c") and identifies tokens such as operators, special symbols, digits, keywords, and identifiers.
 The program uses basic file I/O and character manipulation to achieve lexical analysis.